Celebrating 20 years of helping the WHV community!

 Hostels in New Zealand

-Most working holiday makers will spend their first night(s) in New Zealand in a youth hostel, commonly known as backpackers or hostels.
-You can book a private room or a bed in a shared dorm and use all the communal areas (kitchen, lounge, showers and toilets).
+Most working holiday makers will spend their first night(s) in New Zealand in a youth hostel, also known in New Zealand as “backpackers”.
+You can book a private room or a bed in a shared dorm and have access to all the communal areas (kitchen, lounge, showers and toilets).

 Expect to pay an average of NZ$25-40 for a bed in a dorm, and NZ$30-100 for a private room with or without a private bathroom.

-Many hostels offer additional services free of charge or for a small fee—Internet access, library, washing machines and dryers, telephone, parking spots, job search assistance, musical instruments, kayaking and surfing equipment, and more.
+Many hostels offer additional services free of charge or for a small fee, such as Internet access, washing machines and dryers, phones, libraries, parking spots, job search assistance, musical instruments, kayaking and surfing equipment, and more.
 Some have women-only dormitories.

-There are many hostel networks in New Zealand.
-Buying the membership card gives you access to discounts and other benefits at all the hostels in the network.
+There are many hostel chains in New Zealand.
+Buying a membership card gives you access to discounts and other benefits at all the hostels in that particular chain.

 Working hostels

-In fruit-picking areas, you’ll find a different kind of hostel—working hostels, i.e., hostels offering employment assistance services on the side.
+In fruit-picking areas, you’ll find a different kind of hostel—working hostels, aka hostels offering employment assistance services on the side.

 These hostels typically have contacts with several companies in the area so they can put you in touch with potential employers.
 In fact, they often post job ads themselves to attract backpackers to the area.
-The deal is straightforward—they almost guarantee you a job as a hostel guest but in turn, you commit to staying with them while working for the job they help you find.
-So, if you want to leave the hostel and keep your job (for example, if you’ve found a very good housing deal in the area), the hostel may ask you to pay the rent you would have paid until the end of your contract, for example, or keep your deposit.
+The deal is straightforward—they almost guarantee you a job as a hostel guest but, in turn, you commit to staying with them while working for the job they help you find.
+So, if you want to leave the hostel and keep your job (for example, if you’ve found a very good housing deal in the area), the hostel may make you pay the rent you would have paid until the end of your contract or keep your deposit.

-So know what to expect when you arrive at such a hostel, and make sure you ask the hostel staff about all the conditions (especially if you find a job on your own).
+Know what to expect when you arrive at a working hostel, and make sure you ask the hostel staff about the terms and conditions (especially what happens to your stay if you find a job or housing on your own).

 Keep in mind that staying in a working hostel still involves some job hunting on your side.
 The hostel will only start offering you jobs after you’ve spent one or two weeks with them (and of course, you will pay for this two-week stay).